Prashun123/AWPS-Bot-DP-/README.md

 # Slope-Wall-Painting-Bot
-This is a code for our wall-climbing robot, which we had made in our course of Design Practicum in IIT Mandi.
+Here is the code for our wall-climbing robot, which we had made in our course of Design Practicum in IIT Mandi.
 Here is a video of our Robot on a wall -